-Dear Chairman Cleaver and Ranking Member Hill:
+Dear Chairman Brown and Ranking Member Scott:

-The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Reauthorization and Reform of the National Flood Insurance Program (NFIP)."
-We appreciate the Committee exploring the issues facing the NFIP in advance of the program's needed reauthorization before September 30, 2022.
-We strongly support the efforts of Congress to ensure the NFIP is functioning properly and continues to reduce taxpayer funded disaster assistance for flooding.
+The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Reauthorization of the National Flood Insurance Program: Improving Community Resilience."
+We appreciate the Committee exploring flood insurance issues as it begins the work of reauthorizing and reforming the National Flood Insurance Program (NFIP) in advance of the program's expiration on September 30, 2023.
+We strongly support the efforts of the Committee to increase community resilience as our nation continues to confront increasingly destructive flooding events and other natural disasters.

 For more than 25 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered on behalf of America's apartment industry.
-Drawing on the knowledge and policy expertise of staff in Washington, D.C., as well as the advocacy power of 145 NAA state and local affiliated associations, NAA and NMHC provide a single voice for developers, owners and operators of multifamily rental housing.
-One-third of all Americans rent their housing, and 40 million of them live in an apartment home.
+Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management, finance and suppliers partners/service providers.
+Drawing on the knowledge and policy expertise of staff in Washington, D.C., as well as the advocacy power of 141 NAA state and local affiliated associations, NAA and NMHC provide a single voice for developers, owners and operators of multifamily rental housing.
+One-third of all Americans rent their housing, and 38.9 million of them live in an apartment home.